jspanchu/SurfaceCutter/README.md

 * If a triangle lies inside or outside a polygon (depends on the option), set `discard=true`

-* At the end, the algorithm collects all triangles that were not *discard* and creates a new mesh.
+* At the end, the algorithm collects all triangles that were not *discarded* and creates a new mesh.